 Getting around Bristol

 Bristol is a great place to get around without a car.
-Our central location means you can reach most places easily on foot, by bike or by public transport.
+You can reach most places easily on foot, by bike or by public transport.

 Walking

-The campus is within easy walking distance of the city centre, Bristol Temple Meads train station and Bristol bus and coach station.
+Most University buildings are within walking distance of the city centre, Bristol Temple Meads train station and Bristol bus and coach station.

 Visit Bristol has maps of Bristol and information on where to get hard copies.